-A BI dashboard, or a Business Intelligence dashboard, is a data visualization solution predominantly used to analyze data at hand.
+A BI dashboard, or a Business Intelligence dashboard, is a data visualization solution predominantly used to analyze the data at hand.
 They help curate easily comprehensive data analysis, enable the user to customize the information they want to be displayed, and offer the ideal way to share the analysis results with other team members.
 Dashboards come with interactive elements such as filters and action to combine graphs, charts, and reports that content creators can utilize to project overviews.
 They are designed to help organizations translate complex data easily understandable and approachable for users.
-But there often comes a time where the dashboards don’t perform to their optimum capabilities.
+But there often comes a time when the dashboards don’t perform to their optimum capabilities.
 Why does this happen?
 Understanding the challenges and problems resulting in the inability of dashboards to function is what we are here to cover.

 We have compiled a list of scenarios that can be used as a diagnostic tool to assess why dashboards don't seem to work in your favor and how you can avoid these problems.

 Tailored information disbursement is one of the primary roles of dashboards.
 Often, dashboards are required to serve a wider audience, with users coming from different functional teams.
 The information retrieved from the data about social media could be valuable to the social media department but might not necessarily have the same relevance to the SEO team though both are a part of the digital marketing team.
 Every user from multitudes of teams and roles will have different information to extract from the data.
 Hence, by specifying an audience, a role-based dashboard can help overcome this challenge and deliver personalized automated reports, similar to the ones provided by Phrazor.
 These automated reports will be streamlined for the interpretation of individuals and their needs.

 2. The analytics team spends more time on reporting instead of analyzing